AwAction Network Inc. is

 Program participants have access to live trainings, webinars, and Video-On-Demand (VOD) from our Learning Management System.

-The trainings are targeted, appropriate, and user friendly.
+The trainings are targeted/customized to meet our community's needs, appropriate, and user friendly.
 They lead to positive behavioral changes.

 Better Social Outcomes